Helpful FAQs On Paying For Elderly Home Care Services

 A: The Veterans Administration (VA) offers a multitude of financial programs for veterans and their families.
 Some of the funds from these programs may be used to pay for senior care services.
 Speak with the local VA office to find out what financial support programs you or your loved one may qualify for.
 Your local Home Instead office may also be able to help you.

 A: Each state sets its own rules for how Medicaid funds may be used.
-In many states, a Medicaid waiver could possibly be used to cover the cost of senior care.
+In many states, a Medicaid waiver could possibly be used to cover the cost of in-home care.

-A: Many families want to see their loved ones age with independence and dignity in the family home – or whatever setting the senior prefers.
+A: Many families want to see their loved ones age with independence and dignity in the family home – or whatever setting your loved one prefers.
 Adult children and grandchildren can contribute funds in equal shares or proportionally to support their family member’s needs.
 Before initiating this type of plan, you might consider seeking the counsel of an attorney for certain things to consider such as cash gifting regulations.

 A: Yes!
-Home Instead partners with HFC® to administer grants for deserving families providing care to a loved one with Alzheimer’s or another form of dementia.
-These grants cover the full cost of Home Instead services for a period of time.
+Home Instead, Inc. partners with HFC® to administer grants for deserving families providing care to a loved one with Alzheimer’s or another form of dementia.
+These grants cover the full cost of Home Instead network services for a period of time.
 Learn more and apply for a Dementia Home Care Grant.